Ataxo/overseer-api/README.markdown

 # Overseer-API

-Accessing Overseer and send easily execptions for your application
+Accessing Overseer and send easily exceptions for your application

 ## Instalation